ymansiaux/ymansiaux/README.md

 I am currently working at Bordeaux Métropole, as a Data Scientist.

-I have a PhD in biostatics, applied to the epidemiology of H1N1 influenza.
+I have a PhD in biostatistics, applied to the epidemiology of H1N1 influenza.

 My language of choice is R, but I hope getting better at using other languages in 2022 (Javascript 🙏) as well as improving my dataviz skills.